Linux Shutdown Command – 8 Examples with All Options

 sudo shutdown +30 "System is going under maintenance in 30 minutes"

 There may be a situation where you must cancel a scheduled shutdown.
 For example, suppose there is a planned release and you need to hold off the shutdown.
-In that case, you can cancel it using the -c option with the shutdown command and can also specify a custom wall message:
+In that case, you can cancel it using the -c option with the shutdown command.

-By default, the shutdown -r command reboots your system after one minute.
-To shutdown immediately and automatically reboot your system use the following command:
+Use shutdown -r command reboots the system after one minute.
+To reboot immediately use the following shutdown command:

 sudo shutdown -r now